Central Highlands Digital Enterprise Programme

 Co-ordinated by CeRDI, the Central Highlands Digital Enterprise Programme (DigiBiz) provided businesses and not-for-profit organisations in local municipalities with the opportunity to learn more about harnessing the potential opportunities provided by the new broadband technology available in the Central Highlands region.

-DigiBiz was a two year project and concluded in December 2014.
+DigiBiz was a two year project that concluded in December 2014.
 During this period, 150 workshops were held with over 3,000 attendances.
 700 organisations received post-workshop, one-on-one mentoring.

 Launched in July 2012, the Central Highlands Digital Enterprise project (DigBiz) offered training and provided mentoring and advice to small-to-medium enterprises, not-for-profit organisations and local cultural institutions about the latest broadband technologies.